nagasudhirpulla/taming_python/blog/skills/lists_in_python.md

 print(x.index('b'))
 # prints 1

-# find the position of 'b', but search from 2
+# find the position of 'b', but search from index 2
 print(x.index('b', 2))
 # prints 3
 ```